OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 ```

 So, for example, root would typically have the following entry: `root ALL =
 (ALL) ALL`.
 A group is prefixed by a '%'.

-*Example:*
+*Example: Assigning several commands to a single user*
 <div class="well">
-Permit a user to run the lpadmin command
+Permit a user to run the lpadmin and lprm commands

 To allow user 'whoever' the ability to configure CUPS (Common UNIX Printing
 System) using the `lpadmin` command, the following entry suffices:

 ```
-whoever ALL=NOPASSWD:/usr/sbin/lpadmin
+whoever ALL=NOPASSWD:/usr/sbin/lpadmin, /usr/sbin/lprm
 ```

 The `NOPASSWD` parameter allows the user to issue the command without having to